MewX/yorhel-vndb/util/dump/README.txt

 With the following exceptions:

+Wikidata information (db/wikidata) has been obtained from Wikidata and is made available under the Creative Commons CC0 License [CC0].

 Anime data (db/anime) is obtained from the AniDB.net UDP API and is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 [CC-BY-NC-SA].